Manufacturer and Supplier in Bangalore, Karnataka

 Controltransformers typically have a primary winding, which is connected to the main power source, and a secondary winding, which provides power to the control circuit.
 The secondary winding is designed to provide a stable and isolated voltage, which is important for ensuring that the control circuit operates correctly and safely.

-One important feature of control transformers is that they are often designed to be mounted directly onto a control panel or enclosure, which helps to reduce wiring and installation time.
+One important feature of our control transformers Manufacturer and Supplier in Bangalore, Karnataka is that they are often designed to be mounted directly onto a control panel or enclosure, which helps to reduce wiring and installation time.
 They are also often built with rugged and durable construction to withstand the harsh environments often encountered in industrial settings.

 Overall, control transformers play a critical role in providing power to the control circuits that are essential for operating complex industrial automation and control systems.